joseenciso/bottleneck/README.md

 - When creating a new user will be added an avatar selector, and will be added an option to change/select the avatar in the users site.

+## Disclaimer
+    There was not reason to use JavaScript in project.
+Everything was handled by bootstrap.

 ## Special Thanks
 - My mentor Guido Cecilio